Most dangerous cities in South America for visitors

 As the capital of Colombia and with a population of over 7 million people, this city is known as one of the most dangerous South American cities that you could visit.

-In some areas such as La Candelaria, you feel safe and welcome walking around as a tourist, but it gets seedy quite quickly as soon as you exit this zone.
+In some areas, such as La Candelaria, you feel safe and welcome walking around as a tourist, but it gets seedy quickly as soon as you exit this zone.
 Street robberies are a notorious issue in this city, especially on public transport.

-The TransMilenio (the main bus system,) is pretty much a no-go as it is overcrowded during the daytime.
+The TransMilenio (the main bus system), is pretty much as no-go as it is overcrowded during the daytime.
 Taxis are the best way to navigate the city.

-There are neighborhoods such as Chapinero Alto which is known as an upmarket area with shopping malls, then you have Suba and Santa Fe which are no-go areas.
+There are neighbourhoods such as Chapinero Alto, which is known as an upmarket area with shopping malls, then you have Suba and Santa Fe which are no-go areas.
 Many visitors like Usaquén which is known for its flea market.

 Safety tips for South America

-- No matter what city you’re in, always aim to focus your trip in the main tourist areas around “El Centro” and known landmarks that are within close distance of the tourist areas.
+- Regardless of what city you’re in, always aim to focus your trip on the main tourist areas around “El Centro” and known landmarks that are within close distance of the tourist areas.

 - When out at night and enjoying the clubbing scene here, always keep an eye on your drink and don’t accept free drinks or shots from strangers.